Interior Alaska Seed Starting Schedule

 PetuniaStart Indoors8-10

 Sempervivum (Hens & Chicks)Start Indoors8-10Can perennialize to zone 3.
-Requires light to germinate, sometimes cold stratification.
+Requires light to germinate, some varieties require cold stratification, so check your seed packets.
 Likes sandy seedling mixes.

 NemesiaStart Indoors8-9